 Petr Hruška (born 1964) is a poet and literary historian.
 He also writes essays and short prose works.
 In 2013 he received the State Literature Prize for his poetry collection Darmata (2012).
 He has been involved in a number of scholarly works.
-His last specialist book to date is the monograph Někde tady: Český básník Karel Šiktanc (Somewhere Here: The Czech Poet Karel Šiktanc, 2010).
+His mot recent work of scholarship is the monograph Někde tady: Český básník Karel Šiktanc (Somewhere Here: The Czech Poet Karel Šiktanc, 2010).
 He lives in Ostrava.

 May 2017, 56 pages